anchorblock/object_detection/TO_DO.md

 ### Some untested debugging scripts in the presence of GPU and miscellaneous

-All of the scripts have undergone thorough checks, with the exception of a few that were either due to time constraints or because the pipeline was developed on a non-GPU computer.
+All of the scripts have undergone thorough checks, with the exception of a few, because the pipeline was developed on a non-GPU computer.
 The following tasks need to be debugged:

 - [ ] test imagenet training script with the presence of GPU, debug and fix error
 - [ ] test COCO panoptic training script with the presence of GPU, debug and fix error